 This can be an intense session – but it’s the best way to get real feedback on your live play.
 If nothing else, there is a tremendous value to having an objective pair of eyes on your game and to have a coach who knows what to look for analyzing what your game is missing…

-I normally charge $200/hr for coaching, but for these limited-time sessions, you pay just $497.
-This is a huge saving AND has great ROI potential.
-Even if I somehow manage to only find 2 leaks in your game, fixing those leaks will almost certainly cover the cost of coaching in your first few months of playing.
+These sessions offer an insane ROI potential, as even if I somehow manage to only find 2 leaks in your game, fixing those leaks will almost certainly cover the cost of coaching in your first few months of playing.
 And don’t worry – it’s rare that I ever only find a couple of leaks for a student 🙂

-Available dates: email me for availability (james -at- splitsuit.com)
+Questions & availability: email me (james -at- splitsuit.com)

 * A few clarifications about us playing at the same table: